aimms/how-to/Articles/599/599-Integrating-Python-Service-with-AIMMS-Client.rst

 *   Line 2: Create the app, entry point for the provided services.

-Next, for every method, here just one, name its inputs and outputs, as specified using Pydantic:
+Next, for every path, here just one, name its inputs and outputs, as specified using Pydantic:

 .. code-block:: python
     :linenos: